NicodemusGurion/nicodemusgurion.github.io/atheism/Atheism is incompatible with science.md

 ---
 title: Atheism is incompatible with science
-tags: [Atheism, Science]
 image: https://i.ibb.co/L9hL0vg/IMG-1890.jpg
 thumb: https://i.ibb.co/1RJD0bX/IMG-1890.jpg
-excerpt: The vast majority of atheists have no idea whatsoever that science is based on assumptions.
-But doing science actually assumes theistic beliefs, not atheist beliefs, so when atheists do science they are actually stealing from theism.
-Within their atheism they have no justification for doing science.
 ---

 [Adapted with permission from this X-thread by Daniel (@darwintojesus).](https://twitter.com/darwintojesus/status/1748485972545683962)